How to get sparkler photos at your wedding

 So, how do you get that perfect sparkler exit ?
 Here are some tips:

-- Lighting them – make sure you have plenty of wind-proof lighters to get them all lit quickly and at the same time.
+5. Do not forget the lighters!!
+You should have plenty of wind-proof lighters to get them all lit quickly and at the same time.
 There’s nothing worse than having half your sparklers lit whilst the other half go out.

-- Relax and enjoy: Your wedding day is all about celebrating with your loved ones, so don’t stress too much about getting the perfect shot.
+7. Don’t overthink it!
+Your wedding day is all about celebrating with your loved ones, so don’t stress too much about getting the perfect shot.
 Just enjoy the fun of it all!